Welcome to Pretty Presets & Actions! We're so glad you're here.

-In this tutorial I will teach you a very simple, 3 step process, to help you easily extend the background in Photoshop.
+In this tutorial, I will teach you a very simple, 3 step process to help you quickly and easily extend the background in Photoshop.

-In this example, I am going to extend the right of side of my original portrait image in Photoshop, so that my subject is framed a little more to the left of the photo's center than she is currently.
+In this example, I am going to extend the right side of my original portrait image in Photoshop so that my subject is framed a little more to the left of the photo's center than she is currently.

 In Photoshop, select Image>Canvas Size.

-You should now have an open area on the right side of your image, or whichever area you chose to extend your image.
+You should now have an open area on the right side of your image or whichever area you chose to extend your photo.

 Go to Edit>Fill.
-When you do this, a "Fill" Dialogue box will pop up.
+A "Fill" Dialogue box will pop up when you do this.
 Make sure the "Use" option is set to Content-Aware, then click OK.

-Keep in mind that the Photoshop Content Aware Tool will pull background from the closest areas you are wanting to extend.
+Keep in mind that the Photoshop Content Aware Tool will pull background from the closest areas you want to extend.
 This easy technique works wonderfully when you want to extend parts of your image that have a consistent pattern or background.

-Now going forward, if you ever feel like you were not able to capture enough background in your photo, you can use these 3 simple steps to easily extend the background in Photoshop and improve the composition of your image!
+Now going forward, if you ever feel like you could not capture enough background in your photo, you can use these three simple steps to easily extend the background in Photoshop and improve the composition of your image!

 Do you have any questions or comments about How to Extend a Background in Photoshop?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this tutorial using the social sharing buttons (we really appreciate it!)